DanielKocan/EasyMatchmaking/Docs/Documentation.md

 ### Using Dev Auth in Packaged Builds

-Run your client with command line arguments:
+Run your client game project with command line arguments:

 ```bash
 # Client with Dev Auth